 The 1.13 Mile walk takes you right out over the east river with some seriously amazing views.

 In front of you, the whole way is the mindblowing city skyline of downtown manhattan.
-To your right is the East River, manhattan bridge, and midtown Manhattan in the distance including brief views of the Crysler Building and the Empire State.
+To your right is the East River, the Manhattan bridge, and midtown Manhattan in the distance including brief views of the Crysler Building and the Empire State.
 The left-hand view looks out over the Hudson Bay, with Governors Island, The Statue of Liberty, and the docks of Newark in the distance.

 One of the most spectacular sights on the bridge is actually the bridge it’s self, the intricate suspension wires form a delicate pattern and fan out symmetrically from the gothic towers.
 With the CityScape behind them, they are quite mesmerizing.